pcelman/huddle-landing/README.md

 ## Usage

-Open the `index.html` file in your web browser to view the responsive layout in action.
+Open the `index.html` file in your web browser or [visit the website](https://huddle-pcv.vercel.app/) to view the responsive layout in action.
 Resize the browser window to see the layout change from column to row-based layout.

 ## Contributing